tanvir-git/odoo-documentation/content/applications/productivity/iot/config/https_certificate_iot.rst

 Solution:
     .. warning::
        Consult with your system or network administrator should this issue arise.
-This error code depends on the network infrastructure and goes beyond :doc:`Odoo support's service scope
+This error code depends on the network infrastructure and goes beyond :doc:`CoquiAPPs support's service scope
        </services/support/what_can_i_expect>`.

 `ERR_IOT_HTTPS_LOAD_REQUEST_STATUS`